 If selfies are your thing then you will know all about beauty mode – this is the only drone on this list (as far we know) that has such a feature included as standard.
 This drone can be controlled via the included remote control (g-sensor) that uses motion technology to control the drone as well as via a smartphone over a Wi-Fi connection.
 The g-sensor remote is very clever in that it can be controlled with one hand and can be discreetly hidden on your person to allow for selfies or group shots without the controller being seen.

 If using the smartphone app then you can get a realtime FPV feed from the camera that helps you to align your shots perfectly.
 The Elfie also includes a range of stunts that can be performed, headless mode and crucially altitude hold so your pictures come out much sharper than if this feature was omitted.

-If selfies or group shots are your thing then you won’t get much better at £50 and under.
+If selfies or group shots are your thing then you won’t get much better.

 6. DROCON Scouter – Best For Kids Without Camera

 The DROCON Scouter is one of the cheapest drones in this lineup and is a best seller on Amazon with a raft of 5 star reviews.
 When we see mass feedback like that it certainly makes us sit up and take notice – although this is a drone that is not new to us at Drone Deliver and has been a firm favourite of ours for some time.

 This super cheap UAV is again one that does not include a camera but if you are looking for something that is rock solid, fun to fly and suitable for the kids then you can’t go far wrong with the Scouter.
 The blocky design might not be to some people’s taste but it seems to be well received by younger generations (perhaps inspired by the MineCraft series).